alessandromanzini/gp1-raytracer-cpp/README.md

 - WHAT DID I DO?
 I implemented all of the course material up to the last chapter: Optimizations.
 Additionally, I added reflections, BHV, Faster rays optimization structure and binning.
-Furthermore, I implemented global illumination.
+Furthermore, I implemented global illumination and soft shadows.

 - COMMANDS